Shopify/polaris-viz/src/components/LineChart/LineChart.md

 | ---------------------------------------------------- |
 | `(data: RenderTooltipContentData): React.ReactNode;` |

 This accepts a function that is called to render the tooltip content.
 By default it calls `formatXAxisLabel` and `formatYAxisLabel` to format the the tooltip values and passes them to `<LineChartTooltipContent />`.
+For more information about tooltip content, read the [tooltip content documentation](/src/components/TooltipContent/TooltipContent.md).